nazunalika/linux-guide-and-hints/source/el/nat.rst

 iptables
 ++++++++

-.. warning:: CentOS 7 or older
+.. warning:: Rocky Linux 7 or older

-   This is for CentOS 7 or Fedora where iptables is the default.
-While nftables can be installed on CentOS 7, the NAT functionality does not seem to work properly.
+   This is for Rocky Linux 7 or Fedora where iptables is the default.
+While nftables can be installed on Rocky Linux 7, the NAT functionality does not seem to work properly.
 This may have changed.
 Use nftables at your own risk.

 To setup NAT with iptables, the following will suffice as the building blocks.
 Assuming eth0 is the WAN and eth1 is the LAN.